rescript-lang/rescript-vscode/README.md

 ## Features

 - Syntax highlighting (`.res`, `.resi`).
+- Formatting, with caveats:
-- Formatting (currently requires the file to be part of a ReScript project, i.e. with a `bsconfig.json`).
+    - Currently requires the file to be part of a ReScript project, i.e. with a `bsconfig.json`.
+    - Cannot be a temporary file
+- Syntax errors diagnosis (only after formatting).

 ### Upcoming Features
 - Formatting of temporary files
+- Formatting of files outside of a ReScript project root
 - Type diagnosis

 ## Develop